Enoggera, Queensland: Education

 Enoggera State School is a government primary (Prep–6) school for boys and girls at 235 South Pine Road.
 In 2018, the school had an enrolment of 284 students with 26 teachers (19 full-time equivalent) and 15 non-teaching staff (10 full-time equivalent).

 Our Lady of the Assumption School is a Catholic primary (Prep–6) school for boys and girls at 9 Hurdcotte Street.
 In 2018, the school had an enrolment of 389 students with 31 teachers (25 full-time equivalent) and 25 non-teaching staff (14 full-time equivalent).

 Hillbrook Anglican School is a private secondary (7–12) school for boys and girls at 45 Hurdcotte Street.
 In 2018, the school had an enrolment of 711 students with 70 teachers (60 full-time equivalent) and 34 non-teaching staff (30 full-time equivalent).
 The school is owned and run by the teachers, parents and friends of Hillbrook who choose to become members of Hillbrook Anglican School Limited, from which the school board is elected.

+There are no government secondary schools in Enoggera.
+The nearest government secondary schools are Everton Park State High School in neighbouring Everton Park to the north-east and Mitchelton State High School in neighbouring Mitchelton to the north.